-After remaining stable for the past five months, the interest rate on households’ new time deposits eased by 10 basis points (bps) to 2.71 percent in April, according to the Bank of Greece (BoG).
+The interest rate on households’ new time deposits slipped by 5 basis points (bps) to 2.08 percent in September, according to the Bank of Greece (BoG).
 This was the lowest month on month drop since March.